LunaBestPone/talentExOP2/README.md

 * django-allauth
 * django-rest-auth
 * django-filters
+* react-google-map
 * other packages might be needed for the future, but that's all for now

-considering using react goole map react API right now.

-*react-google-map

-*point-geometry

-*eventemitter3

-this is for marker
-*styled-components
+Google API is for recording Only.
+No need to put this key anywhere in code.

 Google Map API key = AIzaSyBut1PTcKfPOO_dEAKXZf9YsSMHqauyTtI